Designing a Visualization Atlas: Lessons & Reflections from The UK Co-Benefits Atlas for Climate Mitigation: Background

 \subsection{Case Study Context: Climate Co-Benefits Modeling}

-We situate our inquiry into atlas design based on a case study of climate co-benefits research in the UK.
+We situate our inquiry into atlas design on a case study of climate co-benefits research in the UK.
 Co-benefits refer to the wider socio-economic effects of reducing greenhouse gas emissions~\cite{karlsson2020climate}.
-For example, switching from fossil-fuel burning cars to electric vehicles results in reduced noise pollution as well as improved air quality.
+For example, switching from fossil-fuel cars to electric vehicles results in reduced noise as well as improved air quality.
 Co-benefits can be expressed as monetary values representing money saved~\cite{dinh2024measuring}.
 They, therefore, can play a crucial role in closing the gap between the investments required for climate action and the perceived limited immediate payoffs.
-The dataset used in our case study is informed by previous research by Sudmant et al. in 2024~\cite{sudmant2024climate}.
 In total, our datasets contains \textbf{11~\textit{projected} co-benefits} such as air quality improvements, physical activity increase, and reduced dampness.
-These projected co-benefits are based on a range of national climate interventions proposed by the UK Climate Change Committee (CCC)'s Seventh Carbon Budget,\footnote{\url{https://www.theccc.org.uk/publication/the-seventh-carbon-budget}} including improving building insulation, shifting to low-carbon modes of transport, and reducing meat consumption in favor of healthier diets, etc. They are modeled projections on a yearly basis from 2025 to 2050, which is the UK Net Zero target year, highlighting the timeliness of designing a visualization atlas for this context.
+These projected co-benefits are based on national climate interventions proposed by the UK Climate Change Committee (CCC)'s Seventh Carbon Budget~\cite{ccc2025seventhcarbonbudget}, including improving building insulation, shifting to low-carbon modes of transport, and reducing meat consumption in favor of healthier diets, etc. They are modeled projections on a yearly basis from 2025 to 2050, which is the UK Net Zero target year, highlighting the timeliness of designing a visualization atlas for this context.
 Besides such \textit{temporal aspects}, the co-benefits data contains \textbf{17 source indicators} collected from census records and national surveys, encompassing \textit{continuous data} (e.g., median income), \textit{discrete data} (e.g., number of cars), and \textit{categorical data} (e.g., energy efficiency bands).
 All co-benefits values are modeled on a \textit{hyper-local} level, totaling \textbf{46,426 small geographical units} (Data Zone) across the entire UK.
+Our case study dataset is developed with recognized UK government policy appraisal methods~\cite{HMTreasury2020GreenBook, frontier2022nzdm, CCC_2025_distribution_co_benefits} and informed by Sudmant et al.~\cite{sudmant2024climate}.
+Full details on methodology decisions, co-benefits selection, and data model optimization are available via the Atlas methodology page.